FREQUENTLY ASKED QUESTIONS

 We follow the directives of Santé publique closely and will inform individuals according to these directives depending on the level of possible exposure to the virus.

 The College is providing classes online except for practical coursework and evaluations that cannot be handled remotely.
 Online courses include some “synchronous” classes through live connection at regular class times, as well as “asynchronous” coursework students can complete at other times.

-Our Student Services team is working on plans for you to be able to come to the campus to meet your peers and receive on-site as well as online support.
+Our Student Services team provides on-site as well as online support in the “One-Stop Shop” on the Portal, and when the health situation permits, provides opportunities for you to come to the campus to meet your peers.
 Rest assured that everything will be cleared with our health and safety professionals based on guidelines from health authorities, which will include physical distancing and other appropriate health precautions.

 At John Abbott, we are doing all we can to give you a sense of community and a full learning experience.

 Exceptionally, the Ministry of Education did not calculate the “Cote R” or R-score for the Winter 2020 semester.
-The “Cote R” or R-score calculation resumed as of Summer 2020 and will exclude Winter 2020.
-The next calculation is scheduled for October 10.
+The “Cote R” or R-score calculation resumed as of Summer 2020.

 Students can contact an Academic Advisor in three ways: